• Skip to primary navigation

 Understand that there is a name for what you are going through and that you are not alone

-At least half of your classmates will experience symptoms of depression at some point in their lives.
-Even if you feel alone, know that there are other people who have felt the same way you do and can help support you through these feelings.
+At least half of your classmates will experience symptoms of depression at some point in their lives, even if you can’t see it.
+If you feel alone, know that there are other people who have felt the same way you do and can help support you through these feelings.

 Keep up with friends and activities

 Even if you do not want to do things, you should still try to do them.
 Push yourself to try to do fun things, even if you have to go through the motions.
-During the COVID-19 pandemic, some of the activities you used to enjoy may not be safe in their typical form.
-Talk to your parent or guardian about activities you can have fun doing while still being safe.
+Having a routine helps many people to cope with depression.

 Do something that makes you feel proud.

-Do your homework, finish a chore (such as cleaning your room) and notice what a good job you did.
+Do your homework, finish a chore (such as cleaning your room) and take time to notice what a good job you did.
 Feel proud of your hard work.
 Set small goals like this to help keep that proud feeling going throughout the week.

 Talk about your sadness